mcw-rcc/mcw-rcc.github.io/docs/learning/jupyter.md

 As we saw in the table above, you can execute a cell as Bash instead of Python using the `%%bash` magic command.
 But you can also execute a single line as bash by preceding the line with `!`.

-If the current Kernel is from a [Conda environment](#5-activate-a-conda-environment), you might get `command not found` errors when trying to run binaries included in your conda environment.
+If the current Kernel is from a [Conda environment](#activate-a-conda-environment), you might get `command not found` errors when trying to run binaries included in your conda environment.
 This is because the command is not available in the default shell environment used by Jupyter Notebook.
-This is because Jupyter Notebook will not automatically activate your Conda environment when using shell commands with `!`.
+Jupyter Notebook will not automatically activate your Conda environment when using shell commands with `!`.
 In order to do that you would have to add the following code to a cell and then execute it:

 ```python
 import os